-The KBOV/KBOV-P series Bottom Outlet Valve can be used as a safety device in the storage and transportation of a wide variety of fluids, many of which are hazardous materials that could cause serious injury or damage.
-Only personnel which are properly qualified should install, repair or rebuild the KBOV/KBOV-P Series Bottom Outlet Valve.
-Only certified parts from Kelso or one of its authorized representatives should be used in the KBOV/KBOV-P Series Bottom Outlet Valve.
-The KBOV/KBOV-P Series Bottom Outlet Valve may be installed on DOT tank cars that carry hazardous chemicals and may travel under pressure.
+The KBOV-P and KBOV-SP Series Bottom Outlet Valve can be used as a safety device in the storage and transportation of a wide variety of fluids, many of which are hazardous materials that could cause serious injury or damage.
+Only personnel which are properly qualified should install, repair or rebuild the KBOV-P and KBOV-SP Series Bottom Outlet Valve.
+Only certified parts from Kelso or one of its authorized representatives should be used in the KBOV-P and KBOV-SP Series Bottom Outlet Valve.
+The KBOV-P and KBOV-SP Series Bottom Outlet Valve may be installed on DOT tank cars that carry hazardous chemicals and may travel under pressure.